G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

    --1--Step 6.
 Allow admins, bots, and CMS: "step-6-allow-admins-bots-and-cms"
    --1--Step 7.
 Enable protect mode: "step-7-enable-protect-mode"
 pageTitle: Set up Gcore WAAP for your domain | Gcore
-pageDescription: Learn how to itegrate your domain with our WAAP and configure initial settings.
+pageDescription: Learn how to integrate your domain with our WAAP and configure initial settings.
 ---
 # Configure WAAP for a domain